Dermatology

 To learn more about the fellowships offered to paediatricians by the Division of Paediatric Medicine at SickKids, as well as funding requirements, please see the Fellowships section at SickKids Paediatric Medicine.

-For any inquiries regarding the program, please email paedsdermatology.fellowship@sickkids.ca.
+For all other applicants, please review the application form below for all required documentation.
+For any inquiries regarding the program, email paedsdermatology.fellowship@sickkids.ca.

 Download the Paediatric Dermatology Fellowship Application Form (PDF)